soundpress/RulesOfNYC/docs/c08/index.rst

    (2) For any crash required to be reported pursuant to Subparagraph (iv) of Paragraph (1) of this Subdivision, an applicant for registration or registrant must provide the Commission with a copy of the Report of Motor Vehicle Accident (MV-104) and any other forms filed with the New York State Department of Motor Vehicles within ten (10) business days from the date by which such applicant or registrant is required to file the forms with such department.

+(c) Any material change in the information submitted pursuant to 17 RCNY § 2-04(d)(1) or 17 RCNY § 2-04(d)(2) shall be reported to the Commission by such labor union or labor organization or officer, in a signed and notarized writing, within ten (10) business days thereof.

-(c) Notification pursuant to Paragraphs (1), (6), (7) and (8) of Subdivision (a) and Subparagraphs (i), (ii) and (vii) of Paragraph (1) of Subdivision (b) of this section must be sworn and notarized and must be signed by all persons participating directly or indirectly in the control of the applicant business and by: the proprietor of an applicant if the applicant is a sole proprietorship; every officer and director and stockholder holding ten (10) percent or more of the outstanding shares of a corporation, if the applicant is a corporation; all the partners, if the applicant is a partnership; the chief operating officer or chief executive officer, irrespective of organizational title and all persons or entities having an ownership interest of ten (10) percent or more if the applicant is any other type of business entity.
+(d) Notification pursuant to Paragraphs (1), (6), (7) and (8) of Subdivision (a) and Subparagraphs (i), (ii) and (vii) of Paragraph (1) of Subdivision (b) of this section must be sworn and notarized and must be signed by all persons participating directly or indirectly in the control of the applicant business and by: the proprietor of an applicant if the applicant is a sole proprietorship; every officer and director and stockholder holding ten (10) percent or more of the outstanding shares of a corporation, if the applicant is a corporation; all the partners, if the applicant is a partnership; the chief operating officer or chief executive officer, irrespective of organizational title and all persons or entities having an ownership interest of ten (10) percent or more if the applicant is any other type of business entity.
 Notification pursuant to Paragraph (1) of Subdivision (a) of this section must be sworn and notarized and must be signed by the chief operating officer or chief executive officer, irrespective of organizational title, of the applicant or licensee, as the case may be.